buildpacks/rfcs/text/0000-buildpack-registry.md

 To publish a buildpack, a buildpack author may then run a command like:

 ```
-$ pack publish registry.buildpacks.io/myname/mycnb
+$ pack publish docker.io/foo/bar registry.buildpacks.io/myname/mycnb
 ```

-This will push the buildpackage to a Docker registry.
-Then it will register that image with the Buildpack Registry as a buildpack.
-To ensure that the buildpack author has access to the account and the image that has been publish, the Buildpack Registry will do the following:
+This will push the buildpackage to a Docker registry (`docker.io` in this example, but we will support others).
+Then it will register that image with the Buildpack Registry as a buildpack (`myname/mycnb` in this example).
+To ensure that the buildpack author has access to the account and the published image, the Buildpack Registry will do the following:

 1. Create a temporary private/public key pair
 1. Generate a random token